gobema/cloudresume/README.md

 I have followed the model structure of the application and added a Review model along with some mock data and a test.
 The `reviews` table I created for reviews has a composite key consisting of foreign key IDs from the `users` and `snippets` tables.
-In turn, the `reviewUpdatePost` handler builds off the design of the other handlers requiring both a user and snippet ID to execute.
+Accordingly, the `reviewUpdatePost` handler builds off the design of the other handlers requiring both a user and snippet ID to execute.

 The `reviews` branch builds and runs.
 A user needs to be logged in to submit a review.